-In Class 1, you will find Mrs Stanforth and her Teaching Assistants Mrs Spinks and Mrs Holland.
+In Class 1, you will find Mrs Stanforth and her Teaching Assistant Mrs Mann.
 Next door, in Class 2, you will find Mrs Wilson and her Teaching Assistants Miss Blunt and Miss Dickenson.
-These are our Reception classrooms.
-There are always lots of interesting things going on in here or in the outside areas.
+In our Reception classrooms there are always lots of interesting things going on in here or in the outside areas.

 Our Reception pupils enjoyed hammering nails (golf tees) into pumpkins.
 This is great for hand-eye coordination and also strengthening all of the muscles in their arms - much needed to develop good muscles needed for writing!
 Do you like their special glasses?
 These are for safety, we must always be safe at school, that's why it is one of our school rules (Ready, Respectful, Safe).

 Our Reception pupils have been learning about Autumn.
 They used signs of autumn to create some wonderful transient art during their Nature Explorer sessions.

 Reception enjoyed their first Nature Explorers session this week.
 They used their senses to explore the weather.
 The listened carefully to the sounds they could hear.
 They went on a nature hunt to see what they could see in our nature area, finding many things including branches, sticks, a pond, and a bat box.
 They saw sunflowers, most of which were taller than they are!
 They looked at where the seeds come from.
 This was an opportunity for a quick game of subitising 3, not 3!
 The last job was to find the dandelions.
 Did you know that the word dandelion comes from the French 'dante de lion' meaning Lions teeth because the leaves are jagged and look like lions teeth?